5 Best Ways to Fight and Beat your California DUI case

 - No probable cause for arrest.
 This issue is similar to the first issue.
 The police officer can only place someone under arrest when there is a “probable cause” that you were in violation of the law.
 Mere speculation or “hunch” that you are impaired is not sufficient, the police officer has to have some evidence that you were impaired when you drove your vehicle.
 The police need to specifically explain the reasons for stop and explain circumstances of the arrest.
 Once again, the court needs to be convinced by the prosecutor that there was evidence of a crime sufficient for a probable cause to arrest.

-If you are facing jail time for your DUI, you have to call our office.
-We can help defend even the most difficult of cases.
+If you are facing jail time or afraid to lose your job or are wrongfully accused after a DUI investigation, you have to call our office.
+We can help defend Los Angeles DUI cases even with the most difficult facts.
 Los Angeles DUI attorney has years of experience defending people just like you in Los Angeles Superior Court.

 (818) 921 7744 Call anytime to talk directly to Los Angeles DUI Attorney.